-B. Fund investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement as well as the sub-advisory contracts for the Fund, as Invesco Asset Management Limited currently manages assets of the Fund.
+B. Fund Investment Performance The Board considered Fund investment performance as a relevant factor in considering whether to approve the investment advisory agreement.
+The Board did not view Fund investment performance as a relevant factor in considering whether to approve the sub-advisory contracts for the Fund, as no Affiliated Sub-Adviser currently manages assets of the Fund.

-The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the Custom Invesco Global Real Estate Index (Index).
-The Board noted that performance of Series I shares of the Fund was in the fifth quintile of its performance universe for the one, three and five year periods (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
+The Board compared the Fund's investment performance over multiple time periods ending December 31, 2020 to the performance of funds in the Broadridge performance universe and against the Custom Invesco International Growth Index (Index).
+The Board noted that performance of Series I shares of the Fund was in the fourth quintile of its performance universe for the one and five year periods and the third quintile for the three year period (the first quintile being the best performing funds and the fifth quintile being the worst performing funds).
 The Board noted that performance of Series I shares of the Fund was below the performance of the Index for the one, three and five year periods.
-The Board noted that stock selection in the U.S. and the Fund's exposure to U.S. issuers operating in industries significantly affected by the COVID-19 pandemic negatively impacted the Fund's relative performance.
+The Board noted that the Fund's underperformance can primarily be attributed to stock selection driven by the Fund's earnings, quality and valuation investment style.
+Specifically, the Board noted that stock selection in and underweight exposure to certain sectors, as well as stock selection in certain geographic regions, detracted from the Fund's relative performance.
 The Board recognized that the performance data reflects a snapshot in time as of a particular date and that selecting a different performance period could produce different results.
 The Board also reviewed more recent Fund performance as well as other performance metrics, which did not change its conclusions.